 In 2022, we began supporting the training of volunteer nature guardians on both banks of the Dniester and the organization of several community events and environmental excursions, particularly in the newly created Lower Dniester National Park.
 All this is being implemented thanks to the project “Guardians of Moldovan Nature: Promoting the rights of local communities on both banks of the Dniester”.

-We have published a handbook with practical tips, we support active people and local communities from the rural areas who care about the revitalization of rivers and landscapes - for example, when planting trees.
-We also focus on the presence of pollution in the rivers, which leads to massive fish deaths every year, and we work to clarify the causes and find the culprits.
+As a part of a previous project, we published a handbook with practical tips and supported active people and local communities from rural areas who care about the revitalization of rivers and landscapes - for example, when planting trees or building artificial nests for water birds.
+We also focused on the presence of pollution in the rivers, which leads to massive fish deaths every year, and we worked on clarifying the causes and finding the culprits.

 We strive for progressive changes in the ossified legislation, in which laws from the times of the Soviet Union still survive.
 For example, we have succeeded in extending the ban on imports of synthetic fishing nets used by poachers.
 We promote better public access to environmental information and participation in decision-making processes.

 Between 2021 and 2022, we supported the cleaning of rivers and their surroundings on both banks of the Dniester, the placement of artificial nests for waterfowl, and the planting of several thousand trees, especially along rivers and streams, thus contributing to the protection of the water regime of the landscape threatened by intensive agriculture.

 With our partner organization Biotica, we trained dozens of volunteer nature guardians in 2022, continued our field activities and helped with public participation in the creation of local development and land-use plans in communities in the area of the new Dniester Valley National Park.